The Authors Guild Guide to Self-Publishing

 ISBN stands for International Standard Book Number; as the name indicates, they are the official industry standard identification numbers for books around the world.
 For books to be stocked or distributed in most retail environments, aside from Amazon, this number is required.
 Each country has a different agency that handles, distributes, sells, and assigns ISBNs.
 In the United States, this agency is Bowker.

 As critical as ISBNs may sound, some indie authors have dismissed their importance to their business, mainly because authors can sell ebooks through Amazon without ISBNs and even secure distribution without purchasing them.
 ISBNs have been characterized in the self-publishing community as an out-of-date tool and system that more progressive and digital-era publishers have outgrown.
 This argument is more likely borne out of frustration at the cost of ISBNs, at least in the United States, where authors can purchase them singly for $125 each or a pack of ten for $250.
-Large publishers buy ISBNs in bulk (one thousand or ten thousand at a time), which allows them to be purchased at a much cheaper unit rate.
+Large publishers buy ISBNs in bulk (1,000 or 10,000 at a time), which allows them to be purchased at a much cheaper unit rate.
 So indie authors are mostly boycotting a system that they feel does them no favors.
 Still, it’s considered best practice by most publishing professionals to use ISBNs on your books.

 There are two key ways to secure ISBNs for your books: